dvirtz/slides/slides/ranges_23/corecpp.md

 Note: going back to building the calendar, we use `zip_transform` along with `concat` to tile the three months of each chunk side by side as we described.
-In eric's implementation, this is called transpose and he used a custom adaptor called `transpose` which is in fact a run-time version of zip, the same way that join is a runtime version of concat.
+In eric's implementation, this is called transpose and he used a custom adaptor called `transpose` which is in fact a run-time version of zip, the same way that join is a runtime version of `concat`.
 This enables his implementation to support customizing the number of months in each row but had I followed the same path I wouldn't be able to show `zip` view.

 ---